nataliehman/academic-kickstart-hugo-portfolio/content/project/ux-playground/index.md

 weight = 2

 # Project summary to display on homepage.
-summary = "This project explores the challenges on designing interfaces for smart devices."
+summary = "This is a team project from the UX Playground course.
+It explores the challenges on designing interfaces for smart devices."

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.